toolleeo/cli-apps/README.md

 * [lshw](https://ezix.org/src/pkg/lshw) - A small tool to provide detailed information on the hardware configuration of the machine.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc.
 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
-* [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file
+* [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file.
 * [nala](https://gitlab.com/volian/nala) - apt package manager front-end with cleaner interface.
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
 * [parallel](https://git.savannah.gnu.org/cgit/parallel.git) - A shell tool from GNU for executing jobs in parallel using one or more computers; it can split the input and pipe it into commands in parallel.